Crates.io | brush-shell |

 's standard benchmarking facilities.

-This is certainly not the first attempt to implement a feature-rich POSIX-ish shell in a non-C/C++ implementation language.
-Some examples include:
+There are a number of other POSIX-ish shells implemented in a non-C/C++ implementation language.
+Some inspirational examples include: